jweigelt/swbf2admin/readme.md

 ## Getting Started
 These instructions will get you a minimal SWBF2Admin setup up and running.
-SWBF2Admin is highly configurable - for advanced configuration techniques or more detailed instructions, please also check out the "Advanced" section of the document.
+SWBF2Admin is highly configurable - for advanced configuration techniques or more detailed instructions, please also check out the "Advanced" section of this document.

 ### Prerequisites
 SWBF2Admin requires the following software to be installed on the host machine: